ceeblet/patterns/README.md

 #### Saving & Sharing Patterns

 Users can save the patterns they create to a public art gallery.
-When a user clicks `save` the pattern they created is assigned a UUID filename and saved to AWS S3.
+When a user clicks <kbd>save</kbd> the pattern they created is assigned a UUID filename and saved to AWS S3.
 The pattern's filepath (a url reference to its location on S3) is saved to an SQLite database.
 A query for the most recently saved pattern urls is used to retrieve the pattern images and populate the gallery.
 Here is a sneak peek of the gallery page -- users can click on any image in the gallery to view it fullscreen or begin scrolling through the gallery pattern by pattern.

 ![image](/static/images/gallery.png)